hoangvanphi2004/DNP/README.md

  ```
 7. Wait until the process is done!

 The video information would be saved in output folder as a json file.
-The structure of the file look like this:
+The structure of the file look like the code below, for more information, please checkout in <a href="https://github.com/hoangvanphi2004/DNP/blob/main/writeToJSON.py">writeToJSON.py</a> file.

 ```python
 {